Skip to content

 Database

-If your source data are stored in a database such as Microsoft SQL Server or Postgres (or any database you can access through JDBC), please:
+If your source data is stored in a database such as Microsoft SQL Server or Postgres (or any database you can access through JDBC), please:

 • Create a first Project with the Databricks Stage JDBC generator